kvnptl/robo_nd/README.md

 ## Introduction

-  Begin your exploration into the world of robotics software engineering with a practical, system-focused approach to programming robots using the ROS framework and C++.
+  Begin exploration into the world of robotics software engineering with a practical, system-focused approach to programming robots using the ROS framework and C++.
 In addition, learn and apply robotics software engineering algorithms such as localization, mapping, and navigation.

   ![image](https://github.com/kvnptl/robo_nd/blob/master/udacity_robo-nd.jpg)